 Once our node is synced, we'll create a public/private key-pair so that we can sign transactions and generate an address to receive payments.
 For security reasons, we'll want to put the keys under a directory that is harder for attackers to access.

-Run the following command which creates a public and private key
+Run either one of the following commands which will create a public and private key

 my-wallet.pub under the